-The University of Louisville's Board of Overseers established its mentoring program in 1987.
-Originally known as the Board of Overseers Mentoring Program, the President's Council Mentoring Program is a year-long program that provides a unique and valuable opportunity for students to participate in a formal one-on-one mentor/mentee experience, a link from classroom to career.
+The University of Louisville established this mentoring program in 1987.
+The President's Council Mentoring Program is a year-long program that provides a unique and valuable opportunity for students to participate in a formal one-on-one mentor/mentee experience, a link from classroom to career.
 Our goal is to connect committed students from the University of Louisville with exceptional professional leaders from the local community in both the public and private sector.

 The purpose of the program is to assist students in their transition from university to career.
 The program facilitates this transition by matching students with mentors according to their career fields and interests.
 Mentors guide their mentees as they enter the work force by sharing experiences such as academic training, kinds of career moves, and professional insights.